Website Speed

 What file size should I target for website images?

-Under 100KB is a widely cited target for content images such as blog post images, hero banners and product photos, since this size combined with modern formats reliably keeps LCP under the 2.5 second good threshold.
+Under 100KB is a widely cited target for content images such as blog post images, hero banners and product photos, since this size combined with a modern format like WebP reliably keeps LCP under the 2.5 second good threshold.
 Background images and full-bleed hero photos can sometimes go up to 150KB to 200KB if the visual quality requires it, but smaller is always better for speed.

 Should I use WebP or JPEG for website images?

 WebP is the better default for website images in 2026.
 It produces equal or better visual quality at smaller file sizes than JPEG, supports transparency, and is supported by over 97 percent of browsers globally.
-This tool can output WebP directly, giving you a smaller file than an equivalent JPEG at the same target size or visual quality.
+This tool can output WebP directly, select it in the format toggle since JPEG is the default, and it gives you a smaller file than an equivalent JPEG at the same target size.

 Does compressing images actually help SEO rankings?